Highland Tribes of Papua New Guinea

 Highland gatherings grew out of moka, originally a gathering or enemies to make peace and decide reparations.
 They are now competitions of the most ornate warriors, although violence on occasion has broken out.
 Moka was a highly ritualized system of exchange in the Mount Hagen through which reciprocal gifts of pigs helped tribesmen achieve status and settle disputes.
 They became illustrations of the anthropological concepts of "gift economy" and of "Big man" political system.
 Anthropologist Nancy Sullivan, who worked in the Highlands, told National Geographic, "Here men are the objects of beauty.
 To be masculine is to be well made-up.
 Women, though, court danger are too attractive.
 Men are already afraid of the power of women's biology."

-Text Sources: CIA World Factbook, 2023; “Encyclopedia of World Cultures, Volume 2: Oceania,” edited by Terence E. Hays, 1991, Wikipedia, Encyclopedia.com, New York Times, Washington Post, Los Angeles Times, Times of London, Lonely Planet Guides, Library of Congress, The Guardian, National Geographic, Smithsonian magazine, The New Yorker, Reuters, Associated Press, AFP, BBC, CNN, and various books, websites and other publications.
+Text Sources: “Encyclopedia of World Cultures, Volume 2: Oceania,” edited by Terence E. Hays, 1996, National Geographic, Live Science, Metropolitan Museum of Art, Natural History magazine, Australian Museum, New York Times, Washington Post, Los Angeles Times, Smithsonian magazine, Encyclopedia.com, Times of London, Library of Congress, The Conversation, The New Yorker, Time, BBC, CNN, Reuters, Associated Press, AFP, Lonely Planet Guides, Wikipedia, The Guardian and various websites, books and other publications.

 This site contains copyrighted material the use of which has not always been authorized by the copyright owner.
 Such material is made available in an effort to advance understanding of country or topic discussed in the article.
 This constitutes 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.
 If you are the copyright owner and would like this content removed from factsanddetails.com, please contact me.